Knowledge base

 … on Chrome

-Specify in Google Chrome settings (chrome://settings/content/siteData to paste into the address bar or refer to the official documentation) the address [*.]infomaniak.com
+Specify in the Google Chrome settings (chrome://settings/content/siteData to paste into the address bar or refer to the official documentation) the address [*.]infomaniak.com

 :